-As part of Wyvil Primary School, at Aurora House we use their curriculum, with adapted approaches to delivery.
+As part of Wyvil Primary School, at the Autism Resource Base we use the Wyvil curriculum, with adapted approaches to delivery.

 We have adapted Wyvil's curriculum, adapting approaches to delivery, to best meet the needs of each of our learners.

 Our children learn phonics using the Read, Write Inc program, and this is used across the Wyvern Federation.
 Phonics is a daily part of the curriculum for all learners.

 TEACCH is a structured teaching approach, which aims to teach independent work skills, fosters communication, and most importantly works on the premise that each learner is an individual, with their own strengths, interests and needs.
 The TEACCH approach enhances motivation, as it uses positive and productive strategies by focusing on achieving enjoyment and hence success.
 For more information, see www.autismuk.com

 SCERTS stands for Social Communication, Emotional Regulation and Transactional Supports.
 SCERTS aims to improve the quality of life of pupils with autism and their families by focusing on the core challenges of Social Communication and Emotional Regulation.
 For more information on SCERTs please see http://www.scerts.com/

 PECS stands for Picture Exchange Communication System, and is one way of using symbols to support communication development.
 PECS is used widely in the school, to teach pupils to initiate communication, request items, and comment on the world around them.
 It can lead to spoken language, as adults model saying the word with the symbol.
 Please see http://www.pecs-unitedkingdom.com/ for more information.